Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

 - Wi-Fi
   - New features for Wi-Fi roaming have been added.
-    - IEEE 802.11 k feature has been added for scanning nearby Aps quickly.
+    - IEEE 802.11k feature has been added for scanning nearby Aps quickly.
-    - IEEE 802.11 r feature has been added for authenticating quickly while roaming.
+    - IEEE 802.11r feature has been added for authenticating quickly while roaming.
-    - IEEE 802.11 v feature has been added for triggering roaming from the infrastructure AP based on the network status.
+    - IEEE 802.11v feature has been added for triggering roaming from the infrastructure AP based on the network status.
 - Network
   - New APIs for browsing and resolving remote services have been added.
   - New APIs for getting extra AP information have been added.
-  - New API for BSS entries from the cache has been added.
+  - New API for flushing BSS entries from the cache has been added.
   - New enum for association failure has been added.
   - H2E (Hash-To-Element) feature for WPA (Wi-Fi Protected Access) has been added.